Nov 2024

 I made a huge mistake when my daughter was first born in taking on a construction project that was meant to be completed 3 months before she was due.
 I thought I’d finish it before she was born but the project got delayed.
 When my daughter was 6 weeks old, I had to disappear for 2 full weeks close to 12 hours per day to finish the project.
 It wasn’t a lot of time in the scheme of things but it did something to our family unit in that we had built up a lot of momentum that we suddenly lost and struggled to regain for a long time.

 That one project set us up financially for the next few years but it caused a lot of conflict in my marriage and my work.
-After 2 weeks of being away from my daughter, it was like she didn’t know me anymore.
+After 2 weeks of being away from our daughter, it was like she didn’t know me anymore.
 What used to be her being calm and sleeping gently on my shoulder was her screaming when she was handed to me.
 It took another few weeks before she acclimatised back to me.
 But that was more weight that went onto my wife than before those 2 weeks; weight which I was carrying.

 If I was to do it again, I should have known better.
 Construction projects always have a bad habit of running over time.
 My biggest fear was that it would coincide with my daughter being born.
 While that didn’t happen, 6 weeks later was still pretty bad.
-I wouldn’t take on major projects within 6 months before or after a new kid being born.
+I wouldn’t take on any major projects within 6 months before or after a new kid being born.
 This was an avoidable unforced error that had a lot of upside financially but blew up our lives at the time.

 Division of Labour

 The way my wife and I divided labour was as close to equal as we tried to get.
 My wife does breast feeding, I do diapers.
 She does meals, I do sleep.
 She does mornings, I do nights.
 She does meal prep, I do baths.
 She does planning, I do logistics and inventory.
-I work from home while she has to work in a hospital, so I take my daughter during the days she’s working.
-My wife spent a lot more time with my daughter in the early baby months, I spend a lot more time with my daughter in the early toddler months.
+I work from home while she has to work in a hospital, so I take our daughter during the days she’s working.
+My wife spent a lot more time with our daughter in the early baby months, I spend a lot more time with our daughter in the early toddler months.
 And so on.
 This works really well and is as close to equal as anyone can get.

 In fact I think we’re a little atypical in that I’m the bulk of care for our daughter whilst also bringing in a material income.
 But here’s the part that doesn’t work and was the mistake.
 Right now we’re a well oiled machine.
-But when we started we weren’t playing to our strengths.
+But when we started we weren’t playing to our strengths and advantages.
 We took all activities and split them down the middle and were each doing 50/50 of everything.
 But actually I’m a lot better at diaper changing than my wife is and she’s a lot better at meal prep than I am.

 Actually to be more accurate my wife would sustain 5 points of fatigue at night while I would sustain only 2 points of fatigue doing overnights.
 Overnights are just harder.
 But it’s much of a muchness.
 The point is we spent a lot of time not playing to our strengths and not dividing labour properly.
 We had so many nights at the beginning before we’d allocated roles where we’d both wake up because we didn’t know whose role it was, leaving both of us badly rested.

 It took a lot of experimentation until we realised what works better for us.
 It makes sense for me to do all the nights because I genuinely get less tired than my wife does when I do it.
 And similarly it makes sense for her to do all the mornings because she genuinely gets less tired than I do when she does them.
 Because when you’re tired it’s hard to experiment with how to make the whole system better.
-It took us a long time to learn how to and implement systems that played to each of our strengths and overall made our family unit stronger, better rested and less tired.
+It took us a long time to learn how to implement systems that played to each of our strengths and overall made our family unit stronger, better rested and less tired.

 Now that we’ve nailed it, it also makes routines better and avoids a lot of conflict.
 For example when there’s a diaper, it’s just mine.
 When our daughter wakes up at night, it’s just mine.
 My wife doesn’t even need to think whose role it is and whether she needs to do anything.
 And we avoid all the time a discussion about who is doing it would have taken.
 That doesn’t need to happen anymore when something like that happens, we just both know.
 Conflict and time wasted both went way down.
 We should have implemented a system like this at the start.